Meme Encyclopedia

 Origin

-On November 3rd, 2004, G. Webb posted the map in a thread titled “I’ve solved it! – Now the Jesusland watch thread” on YakYak forum[1], which instantly went viral with the New York Times[2] labeling it an “instant internet classic”.
+On November 3rd, 2004, the day following the 2004 US Presidential election, G. Webb posted the map in a thread titled "I've solved it! – Now the Jesusland watch thread" on YakYak forum[1], a message board for fans of video game designer Jeff Minter.[12]
+The map was an attempt to explain why George W. Bush had won the presidency.

 Spread